victorfreitas/wpupper-share-buttons/README.md

 ## 3.33

-* Fix version update not working for WP
+* Fix: Add new tag version because the update was not working properly.

 ## 3.32.1